rsuganyasakthivel/rsuganyasakthivel.github.io/index.md

 ### Home Remedy Helper using Langchain
 This is a Streamlit web application designed to assist users with home remedies.
 It provides a simple interface for asking questions about health issues and receiving relevant answers based on a predefined dataset.

-##### Usage
-To use the application, follow these steps:

-1. **Run the Application**: Execute the script using Streamlit (`streamlit run <script_name>`).
-2. **Input Question**: Enter your health-related question in the provided text input field.
-3. **View Answer**: After submitting your question, the application will display the corresponding answer based on the dataset.

- You need to provide a CSV file containing the dataset of home remedies. https://www.kaggle.com/datasets/shivanshmittal22/home-remedies
- Use only 'Health issue' and 'Home remedy' columns.

-##### Functionality
-The application utilizes the following components:

-- Question-Answer Chain: Implements a question-answer mechanism based on a predefined dataset.
-- Vector Database Creation: Builds a vector database for efficient retrieval of relevant information.
-- Streamlit Interface: Provides a user-friendly interface for interaction.

 ##### Technologies Used
 - LangChain
 - Streamlit